somedatapacket/docs.humio.com/content/administration/digest-rules.md

 "Adding partitions succeeded!".

 Next you need to create the digest partitions in Humio using the Cluster Management API.
-Connect to a Humio node and run this command to get the current partition layout (be sur you update the path to the local admin token if necessary):
+Connect to a Humio node and run this command to get the current partition layout (be sure you update the path to the local admin token if necessary):

 ```shell